Last Updated on February 21, 2023 by BTS 101

 Still, there is no doubt that BTS learned a lot during their time here and there are several iconic moments of the members experimenting with English and learning to add a more American sound to their music – something that ended with mixed results, but still helped them grow as artists.
 The show is available on YouTube if you dare to watch it.

 BTS Bokbulbok (Lucky Draw)

 A 5-part games series they created when they helped launch vLive – it was their first vLive exclusive content. (vLive was another Kpop fanbase app that was developed and run by Naver for several years, before being swallowed by Weverse.)
 Aired early in 2015.
 Shows the boys in their original dance studio drawing games from a bowl and then playing them: telephone charades, Wii boxing, blindfolded hide and seek, ping pong, cup stacking.
-It’s still available for free on vLive, for now.

 Gayo is a word that refers to pop music in Korea, and this 15 episode set from 2015 was made specifically to showcase BTS playing a variety of pop music games.
 They do things like guess the lyrics of songs, imitate other bands’ choreography, and famously, make their own video for their song Spinebreaker.
 Not quite as legendary as Run BTS, but in particular tracks 3, 4, 6, and 15 are a must watch.